botflux/dependency-injection-container/docs/README.md

     .addFactory('config', () => new ConfigurationLoader().load())
     .add('logger', Logger)
     .add('db', DbConnection)

+// Alternatively, if you want a service to be resolved without being stored const controller: Controller = container.resolve(Controller) const route: Function = container.resolveFactory(makeRoute)

 // Retrieve a service
 // The get method will only cast the service as the generic type.